Types of fostering

 Parent and child fostering

-Intensive placements
+Intensive fostering

-Short term and bridging placements
+Short term and bridging fostering

-These meet the needs of children on a short-term basis.
+This type of fostering meets the needs of children on a short-term basis.
 This may be before returning to their birth family or moving to an alternative Long Term or Permanent family.
 These can also be pre-adoptive.

-Long term and permanent placements
+Long term and permanent fostering

 Unaccompanied minor

-and emergency placements
+and emergency fostering

-Get in touch
+Get in touch to find out more about fostering.

 Already a foster parent?